Today, we're exposed to more temptations than ever before. Fueled by digital technology, products

 with digital technology and what these interactions reveal about

 fundamental cognitive processes in humans.
+In particular, my PhD focuses on modern gambling products.

 on human data.
 My research employs i. advanded statistical modelling (alongside simpler analyses) and